apache/nuttx/configs/sim/README.txt

 Cygwin64 Issues
 ---------------
+There are some additional issues using the simulator with Cygwin64.
+Below is the summary of the changes that I had to make to get the simulator working in that
+environment:

+  CONFIG_SIM_CYGWIN_DECORATED=n
+    Older versions of Cygwin toolsdecorated C symbol names by adding an underscore to the beginning of the symbol name.
+Newer versions of Cygwin do not seem to do this.
+Deselecting CONFIG_SIM_CYGWIN_DECORATED will select the symbols without the leading underscore as needed by the Cygwin64 toolchain.

+    How do you know if you need this option?
+You could look at the generated symbol tables to see if there are underscore characters at the beginning of the symbol names.
+Or, if you need this option, the simulation will not
+    run:  It will crash early, probably in some function due to the failure to allocate memory.

-Since using Cygwin64, I have been unable to use the simulator.
-When I try to run nutt.exe from the command line, it exists silently.
+    In this case, when I tried to run nutt.exe from the command line, it exited silently.
 Running with GDB I get following (before hitting a breakpoint at main()):

       (gdb) r
       Starting program: /cygdrive/c/Users/Gregory/Documents/projects/nuttx/master/nuttx/nuttx.exe
       [New Thread 6512.0xda8]
       [New Thread 6512.0x998]
             1 [main] nuttx 6512 C:\Users\Gregory\Documents\projects\nuttx\master\nuttx\nuttx.exe: *** fatal error - Internal error: Out of memory for new path buf.
           736 [main] nuttx 6512 cygwin_exception::open_stackdumpfile: Dumping stack trace to nuttx.exe.stackdump
       [Thread 6512.0x998 exited with code 256]
       [Inferior 1 (process 6512) exited with code 0400]

-Still clueless on this one.
-The simulator used to work great with an older, 32-bit Cygwin version.
-I currently use only Linux to test with the Simulator.
+  CONFIG_SIM_X8664_SYSTEMV=n
+  CONFIG_SIM_X8664_MICROSOFT=y
+    Selet Microsoft x64 calling convention.

+    The Microsoft x64 calling convention is followed on Microsoft Windows and pre-boot UEFI (for long mode on x86-64).
+It uses registers RCX, RDX, R8, R9 for the first four integer or pointer arguments (in that order), and XMM0, XMM1, XMM2, XMM3 are used for floating point arguments.
+Additional arguments are pushed onto the stack (right to left).
+Integer return values (similar to x86) are returned in RAX if 64 bits or less.
+Floating point return values are returned in XMM0.
+Parameters less than 64 bits long are not zero extended; the high bits are not zeroed.

 BASIC
 ^^^^^